sw08/blog-new/posts/2209211628-CoDrone mini manual.md

 Of course you can just use `pip install CoDrone-mini`, but there's no docs so it's gonna be quite hard to code.

 ## Tutorial
 While I was writing this, I found the official manual - used with the module I found.
 You can see it in [here](https://learn.robolink.com/course/codrone-mini-with-python/).
 The choice about whether or not you see is yours :)

 ## The basic code to get ready
-> Import Code
+You need to import some packages.

 ```
 import CoDrone_mini